 **Couples and/or relationship issues may be seen only if both parties are registered as a SFCC student, faculty, or staff.

 We are Located

-Currently, the CCC is under construction.
-The future home of the CCC will be located on the Sedalia campus of State Fair Community College in Fielding Technical Center, Room 236.
+The CCC is located on the Sedalia campus of State Fair Community College in Fielding Technical Center, Room 236.

 Hours of Operation

 Session times are available:

 Wednesdays 11:00 a.m. – 8:00 p.m.

 The CCC is not open during holiday hours or when State Fair Community College is closed.

 To schedule an appointment contact the CMU Clinical Counseling Center at 660-596-7156, 660-596-7152 or email the clinical director at firstname.lastname@example.org or the CCC at email@example.com.
 If the answering service picks up, please leave your name, number, and the best time to reach you.
 Appointments requested while the office is closed will be answered as soon as the CCC is open.

 Counseling and wellness sessions are only available to students, faculty, and staff of State Fair Community College.